ArminJo/SloeberTutorial/README.md

 ![](./media/image79.png)

+## No build.opt

+If you get errors like

+`ESP8266/core/build.opt: No such file or directory`

+then just removing the line `build.opt.flags="@{build.opt.fqfn}"` in the files platform.txt and platform.sloeber.txt and restarting Sloeber will fix it.
+"Build options" can be specified in the **Compile Options** tab in the Sloeber project settings.

+The files can be found at e.g. Sloeber\arduinoPlugin\packages\esp8266\hardware\esp8266\3.1.1\.

 ## Keyboard layout changed to English/US

 Keyboard layout can be (accidentally) changed by **Alt + Shift** to English and back.

 ## Error message: invalid argument to --format: avr

-You accidentally checked **use alternative size command?
-(AVR only)
+You accidentally selected `AVR_ALTERNATIVE` for **use alternative size command?**

-Do not check it for any non AVR platform!
+Do not select it for any non AVR platform!

 **<img src="./media/image80.png" style="width:6.3in;height:4.21319in" />

 #  Software updates